 Flow content is the other kind of content, this is the content that changes over time.
 It’s your blog posts, your social feeds, your special offers.
 This content adds the spice to the site, it’s what engages users and brings them back.
 This is the information you post on your social media and reference throughout the site.

 This information, when posted should be able to appear in multiple places on the site such as the footer, the blog page, your pricing page and so on.
 Think about this article, at any time this article could be in several parts of our site and social media.
 We couldn’t do that if we housed it directly on one page.

 If your flow content isn’t set up to do that, then you need to change the way you’ve built the site or you’ll always be vulnerable.

 Most Important Point

-If you only take one thing from this article make it this - if your building a website using a CMS, especially one of the cheaper ones, use their inbuilt features, use flow content throughout your site, and please use plugins.
+If you only take one thing from this article make it this - if you’re building a website using a CMS, especially one of the cheaper ones, use their inbuilt features, use flow content throughout your site.